The Best Milk Frothing Pitcher for Latte Art

 Capacity and the size of your drinks

-You can find milk jugs as small as 180 ml and as large as 1 litre.
-But the vast majority are available in a 350-ml or 590-ml size, which is suitable for most users.
+You can find milk jugs as small as 6 ounces and as large as 34 ounces.
+But the vast majority are available in a 12-ounce or 20-ounce size, which is suitable for most users.
 The size of the milk frothing pitcher you need depends on the size of your drinks.